 Northwest Health provides primary care services to all ages.
 We treat everything from bumps and bruises to colds, flu and more serious health conditions.
 We can provide the majority of what you need, and when specialty care is needed we can help coordinate it.

 Northwest Health offers a full complement of preventive and restorative care for your teeth.
 Its gentle care you need for a lifetime of healthy smiles.

 Along with providing traditional pharmacy services, Northwest Health’s pharmacy has other means of supporting our patients.
-Through drug discount programs, sliding scales and other means we work with our patients to ensure fair and honest pricing.
+Through drug discount programs (340B), sliding scales and other means we work with our patients to ensure they're receiving the most affordable pricing.